-Provox® LifeTM, Provox® VegaTM, Provox® VegaTM XtraSealTM, Provox® NiDTM, Provox® XtraMoistTM and XtraFlowTM, Provox® Micron HMETM, Provox® HME CapTM, Provox® XtraFlangeTM, Provox® ShowerAidTM, Provox® LaryTubeTM, Provox® LaryButtonTM, Provox® LaryClipTM, Provox® FlexiDermTM, Provox® OptiDermTM, Provox® FreeHands FlexiVoiceTM, Provox® FreeHands SupportTM, Provox® StabiliBaseTM, Provox® Adhesive StripTM, Provox® SolaTone PlusTM, SecureFitTM, TheraBite® Jaw Motion Rehabilitation SystemTM and FreeventTM are trademarks of Atos Medical AB, Sweden.
+Provox® LifeTM, Provox® VegaTM, Provox® VegaTM XtraSealTM, Provox® NiDTM, Provox® XtraMoistTM and XtraFlowTM, Provox® Micron HMETM, Provox® HME CapTM, Provox® XtraFlangeTM, Provox® ShowerAidTM, Provox® LaryTubeTM, Provox® LaryButtonTM, Provox® LaryClipTM, Provox® FlexiDermTM, Provox® OptiDermTM, Provox® FreeHands FlexiVoiceTM, Provox® StabiliBaseTM, Provox® Adhesive StripTM, Provox® SolaTone PlusTM, SecureFitTM, TheraBite® Jaw Motion Rehabilitation SystemTM and FreeventTM are trademarks of Atos Medical AB, Sweden.

-We created this book to help laryngectomees, spouses, caregivers, companions and loved ones gain a greater understanding of what to expect after a total laryngectomy.
+We created this book to help people who have had a total laryngectomy, and their spouses, caregivers, companions and loved ones gain a greater understanding of what to expect after the surgery.
 The information is not intended to replace the advice of your medical team but rather to complement their guidance.
 Ultimately, our goal is to allow you to make informed choices that will help you live well after your surgery.